buttonsrtoys/mvvm_plus/README.md

 ## Views and View Models

-The `View` class follows the same pattern as a `StatelessWidget` widget.
-E.g., you override the `build` function:
+The heart of `view` is its `View` class, which is a stateful widget that maintains its state in a separate `ViewModel` instance:

     class MyWidget extends View<MyWidgetViewModel> {
       MyWidget({super.key}) : super(viewModelBuilder: () => MyWidgetViewModel());

-      @override
       Widget build(BuildContext context) {
-        return Container();
+        return Text(viewModel.someText); // <- state maintained in your custom "viewModel" instance }
     }

+The `View` class follows the same pattern as a `StatelessWidget` widget.
+E.g., you override the `build` function (shown above).
+Your custom `ViewModel` is a Dart class that inherits from `ViewModel`:

+    class MyWidgetViewModel extends ViewModel {
+      String someText;
     }

-While `StatefulWidget` combines state and presentation into the same widget, `View` separates its state in a separate `ViewModel` instance that is readily available as a member of your `View` class:

-    class MyWidget extends View<MyWidgetViewModel> {
-      Widget build(BuildContext context) {
-        return Text(viewModel.someText); // <- "viewModel" is your custom View Model instance }
-    }

-Your custom `ViewModel` is a Dart class that inherits the `ViewModel` class:

-    class MyWidgetViewModel extends ViewModel {}
+Views are frequently nested and can be large, like an app page, feature, or even an entire app.
+Or small, like a password field or a button.

-Like the Flutter `State` class associated with `StatefulWidget`s, the `ViewModel` class provides `initState()` and `dispose()`functions that subclasses can override.
-This is handy for subscribing to and canceling listeners to streams, subjects, change notifiers, etc.:
+Like the Flutter `State` class associated with `StatefulWidget`, the `ViewModel` class provides `initState()` and `dispose()` which is handy for subscribing to and canceling listeners to streams, subjects, change notifiers, etc.:

     class MyWidgetViewModel extends ViewModel {
       @override